ELO Hell & Competitive Games

 5. Mason

-Mason Banned VIP Silver
+Mason VIP Silver

 Part 2: Attitude and Positivity